 What is Sustainable Bamboo Pulp?

 Bamboo pulp is made by processing cultivated bamboo.
 Bamboo and its fibres are a natural and sustainable material that can be used in traditional tissue and hygiene products.
 A main sustainability factor, among others, is that bamboo is the fastest-growing plant on the planet.
-For reference, bamboo plants reach maturity between 1-3 years, as opposed to trees commonly used for pulp, at 15-20 years maturation rate.
+For reference, bamboo plants reach maturity between 3-5 years, as opposed to trees commonly used for pulp, at 15-20 years maturation rate.
 Since bamboo is a woody grass, it doesn’t need to be replanted after it is cut down.
 It will simply continue growing again due to its rhizome structures.
-As such, cultivation can be turned over about 10% faster than the cultivation of traditional trees.

 Since raw bamboo must be processed into pulp, it's important to ensure the process of conversion to pulp is regulated to mitigate environmental impact.
 In order to ensure that pulp is produced sustainably, there are environmental regulations to follow as well as socioeconomic components to be aware of.
 Finally, state-of-the-art technology must be utilised to ensure pulp production efficiently uses valuable resources such as water.